Faculty and Guests Will Include:

 Laura van den Berg is the author of the story collections What the World Will Look Like When All the Water Leaves Us and The Isle of Youth, and the novels Find Me and The Third Hotel, a finalist for the New York Public Library Young Lions Fiction Award.
 She is the recipient of a Rosenthal Family Foundation Award from the American Academy of Arts and Letters, the Bard Fiction Prize, a PEN/O. Henry Prize, MacDowell Colony and Civitella Ranieri fellowships, and is a two-time finalist for the Frank O’Connor International Short Story Award.
 Her most recent collection, I Hold a Wolf by the Ears, was published by FSG in 2020 and named a “best summer read” by the New York Times, Time Magazine, Esquire, Harper’s Bazaar, and Entertainment Weekly, among others.
 Born and raised in Florida, Laura splits her time between Central Florida and the Boston area, where she is a faculty member of the creative writing program at Harvard.

 Tiphanie Yanique is the author of the short story collection, How to Escape from a Leper Colony, the picture book I Am the Virgin Islands, the novel Land of Love and Drowning, and a collection of poems, Wife.
 BookPage listed her as one of the Fourteen Women to watch out for in 2014.
 Her writing has won the 2011 and the 2016 BOCAS Prize for Caribbean Fiction, the Forward/Felix Dennis Prize, Boston Review Prize in Fiction, a Rona Jaffe Foundation Writers Award, a Pushcart Prize, and an Academy of American Poet’s Prize.
 She has been listed by the Boston Globe as one of the sixteen cultural figures to watch out for and has received a National Book Foundation 5 Under 35 award.
 A Fulbright Fellowship recipient, she has published in American Short Fiction, Best African American Fiction, Wall Street Journal, and other places.
+Her new novel Monster in the Middle is forthcoming in October 2021.

 Paul Yoon is the author, most recently, of the novel, Run Me to Earth.
 His other works are Once the Shore, which was a New York Times Notable Book; The Mountain, which was a NPR Best Book of the Year; and Snow Hunters, which won the Young Lions Fiction Award.